A common question podcasters ask is, “Do I need a podcast guest release form?”

-In a post he wrote on this very subject, Gordon said a client of his was a podcaster that was sued by a former guest who wanted their episode removed after her show’s editorial direction changed.
+In a post he wrote on this very subject, attorney Gordon Firemark said a client of his was a podcaster that was sued by a former guest who wanted their episode removed after her show’s editorial direction changed.
 The lawsuit claimed, “copyright infringement, unfair competition, invasion of privacy, tortious fraud, all kinds of crazy stuff…”

 Gordon goes on to explain that without a release, a former guest can demand that you heavily edit or even completely remove an episode, or they can demand compensation “for the continued right to distribute your show.”
 Needless to say, Gordon says many issues can be prevented if a guest release form is used.